 ABBY - System Design

-ABBY’s design was dictated by several factors.
+ABBY’sABBY design was dictated by several factors.
 The primary factor in the design was reduction of cost, which was achieved by using materials and components already available in Case Western Reserve University’s Mobile Robotics Lab.